suhasHere/moq-drafts/moq-catalog/README.md

-# MOQ Usages
+# MOQ Common Catalog

-This is the working area for the individual Internet-Draft, "MOQ Usages for audio and video applications"".
+This is work in progress version of common moq catalog format draft that moves the catalog content out of MoQ LOC Draft : https://datatracker.ietf.org/doc/draft-mzanaty-moq-loc/